top of page

 2. Cook on a non-stick pan until golden.

-3. Decorate with bananas and toppings for faces, animals, or other designs.
+3. Decorate with bananas and toppings to create faces, animals, or other fun designs.

 Feeding picky eaters doesn’t have to mean sacrificing nutrition or turning mealtime into a battleground.
 By employing these kids' nutrition tips, you can help your child develop a positive relationship with food and ensure they get the nutrients they need to thrive.
 Remember, patience and persistence go a long way—every little step forward is a win!